albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

 ---

-## Scenario

-A player is playing a dice game that requires 10 or more to win.
-Write a method that determines whether the player has won.
-This method will take two integers as an input and will return `true` if the sum of the given integers is equal to or greater than `10`.

 ## Add JUnit 5

 1. Add the [junit-jupiter](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter) aggregator dependency and configure that `test` task to make use of [JUnit 5](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle).